 Your customer may easily get anxious if the UPS tracking status shows “In-Transit: Please check back later for scheduled delivery.” or “Your package is delayed due to events beyond our control.”

 UPS often experiences a rush of parcels, which causes delays.
-In those situations, the carrier’s trailers remained at facilities loaded with packages because of processing delay.
+In those situations, the carrier’s trailers remained at facilities loaded with packages because of processing delays.
 Usually, things clear in a day or two.
+If you’d like to know about all the reasons why FedEx and UPS return packages, here it is.

 When a package still shows in-transit in the tracking status of a carrier, it is likely to reach the destination soon, unless any of the events listed above happens.
 The data on shipment movement is captured whenever a tracking label is scanned in the delivery of carriers like FedEx or UPS.
 There could be several days gap between scans if the shipment is heading cross-country or transiting between territories.